mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       /**
        *  An integer representing the “generation” of the pool
-       *  when this Connection was created
+       *  when this Connection was created.
        */
       generation: number;